remix-run/remix/docs/guides/single-fetch.md

 **`meta` Function**

-`meta` functions also require generic to indicate the current and ancestor route loader types in order to properly type the `data` and `matches` parameters.
+`meta` functions also require a generic to indicate the current and ancestor route loader types in order to properly type the `data` and `matches` parameters.
 When using Single Fetch, you will need to replace the `MetaArgs` type with `MetaArgs_SingleFetch`:

 ```diff
   export function meta({